PeterXUYAOHAI/FastLSH/README.md

 The build won't pass now because  travis don't support hadoop environment.
 I will try to fix it.

 ##Attention:
-if your machine do not have hadoop installed, this code won't build.
+If your machine do not have hadoop installed, this code won't build.
 If you are using MAC, the openMP functionality won't work.
 Try to use CMakeList_safe.txt in the repo and comment line 30-32, 40-41 in the LSH.cpp, line 9 in the driver.cpp, mostly it will solve the problem.